 Bengal Cats are known for being a little bit mischievous.
 They tend to be vocal and talk a lot, with a wide range of noises than a traditional domesticated shorthair cat.
 Indeed, their noises range from yowling cries to screams.
 They may even grunt.
 Especially when they are little, they can also make chirping sounds.

-Bengal Cats tend to love water, a trait that they seem to have inherited from the Asian Leopard Cat.
+Bengal Cats tend to love water, a trait that they seem to have inherited from the Asian Leopard Cat (read our guide here to the history of the Bengal cat for more information on the origins of the Bengal).
 Depending on the cat, they enjoy more than just batting at water, they like getting in it and swimming, as well.
 Some may even use water as their own litter box area, so a Bengal is the perfect cat to train to use the toilet.

 Of course, many other cats may meet these same distinctive traits.
 You will find that many young cats are active and can find themselves getting into trouble.
 Stereotypically, many cats don’t appreciate water, but you can find some that aren’t Bengal Cats that enjoy a little splash.